 - A. Newly hired employees shall have a one-hundred eighty (180) calendar day probationary period to qualify for a position.
 A newly hired employee separated during the probationary period or at the end of the probationary period shall not have recourse to the grievance procedure.
 The probationary period may be extended an additional ninety (90) calendar days, provided that such extensions are not exercised on a regular basis.
 Prior to an extension occurring, the employee will be provided with a plan for improvement.
-The employee and the Union will be notified in writing of such action prior to the end of the initial one-hundred eighty (180) calendar day probationary period. - B. An employee promoted or transferred to a new position shall have a ninety (90) calendar day probationary period, and shall receive the appropriate rate of pay for the new position during such probationary period.
-An employee determined to be unqualified for a new position during or at the end of the probationary period shall be returned to the previously held position at the former rate of pay with no loss of seniority and such action will not be subject to the grievance procedure, provided the employee and the Union receives written notice from the Employer containing the reasons for the reversion not less than seven (7) calendar days prior to the effective date of such reversion.
-The probationary period may be extended an additional ninety (90) calendar days, provided that such extensions are not exercised on a regular basis and when an extension occurs the employee and the Union will be notified in writing of such action. - C. The Employer retains the right to separate new employees during or at the end of the probationary period and the separation shall not be subject to the grievance procedure.
+The employee and the Union will be notified in writing of such action prior to the end of the initial one-hundred eighty (180) calendar day probationary period. - B. An employee promoted or transferred to a new position shall have a ninety (90) calendar day trial service period, and shall receive the appropriate rate of pay for the new position during such trial service period.
+An employee determined to be unqualified for a new position during or at the end of the trial serving period shall be returned to the previously held classification at the former rate of pay with no loss of seniority and such action will not be subject to the grievance procedure, provided the employee and the Union receives written notice from the Employer containing the reasons for the reversion not less than seven (7) calendar days prior to the effective date of such reversion.
+An employee service a trial service period may voluntarily revert to their previously held position within fifteen (15)

+calendar days of the appointment.
+The trial service period may be extended an additional ninety (90) calendar days, provided that such extensions are not exercised on a regular basis and when an extension occurs the employee and the Union will be notified in writing of such action.

+C. The Employer retains the right to separate new employees during or at the end of the probationary period and the separation shall not be subject to the grievance procedure.